Hagopian in the Community

 Nightnotes Concert Series

 Performances are Fridays at our Birmingham showroom.
-Doors open at 7 pm with refreshments followed by a 7:30 pm performance.
+Doors open at 7 pm with a reception to meet the artists, followed by a 7:30 pm performance.

 Admission is regular $30, Senior $25, 35 & under $15 (All tickets are $5 more at the door).